MEICHENLIN/arpansa-audit-automation/README.md

-# Automated Audit Benchmarking System - By Team Koala
-Bacause of the increament of the audit data, a regular Excel file is not capable of handling the increasingly complex data structure and audit process conducted by the ARPANSA.
-As a result, a database is urgently required.
-This project normalised the Excel data into a Mysql database schema and implemented a backend that automates the "IMRT" and "3DRT" analysis process.
+# ARPANSA Audit Data Automation
+As the volume and complexity of audit data at ARPANSA increased, traditional Excel-based workflows became inefficient and unsustainable.
+The audit files were often unstructured, with inconsistent formats, complicated columns, and data that was difficult to interpret or analyse effectively.
+These issues resulted in manual, error-prone processes and slow turnaround times for key tasks.

+This system addresses those challenges by transforming the legacy Excel data into a normalised MySQL database schema and generating “IMRT” and “3DRT” audit graphs for further analysis.

+By streamlining data ingestion, structuring complex datasets, and automating repetitive tasks, this solution improves readability, enhances maintainability, and enables faster, more reliable auditing — laying the groundwork for scalable, data-driven operations at ARPANSA.

-In addition, an local program is developed as a substitution of front-end to allow user to run the automated process with various options.
+A local program is developed as a substitution of front-end to allow user to run the automated process with various options.

 ## Recommended System Requirement